facebookresearch/dynabench/docs/overview.md

 # Platform overview

 Dynabench connects users with different needs to each other.
 Model **builders** build new models for tasks, which are evaluated in the evaluation-as-a-service cloud and displayed on dynamic leaderboards for **consumers** to inform their work or research.
-The way a given task is configured is determined by the task **owners**.
+The way a given task is configured, for example which datasets and metrics are used for evaluation, is determined by the task **owners**.
 Models can be put _in the loop_, for instance in order to obtain human-adversarial examples from **breakers**.
 Such examples can be used to get a more accurate sense of a model's in-the-wild performance, to train up new even better models, and to inform new datasets and metrics.

 ![Dynabench overview](db-overview-fig1.png)